-Once your first year at uni is over, and you’ve survived your time being thrown into a house with complete strangers, now you have the luxury of actually getting to choose who you live with next year.
+Once your first year at uni is over, and you’ve survived your time being thrown into a house with complete strangers, you now have the luxury of actually getting to choose who you live with next year.

-But as exciting as this sounds, choosing who you want to live with can be one of the most stressful decisions of your uni experience, particularly deciding whether or not to live with friends.
+But as exciting as this sounds, choosing who you want to live with can be one of the most stressful decisions of your uni experience – particularly deciding whether or not to live with friends.

-To some, this might seem like a no-brainer - cozying up with people who you know you get along great with, or living with people you wouldn’t necessarily hang out with or call ‘mates’?
+To some, this might seem like a no-brainer – cosying up with people who you know you get along great with, or living with people you wouldn’t necessarily hang out with or call ‘mates’?

-Well, unfortunately it's not always as straight-forward as you perhaps think, particularly where money's concerned – living with friends often comes with as many perils to watch out for as it does perks.
+Well, unfortunately, it's not always as straightforward as you perhaps think, particularly where money's concerned – living with friends often comes with as many perils to watch out for as it does perks.

 It’s time to consider the pros and cons carefully before you come to a final decision!

 Why you should live with your best friends